 3. Create controversy.
 Get in the News.

-You could say that as a business in an emerging, though still a taboo industry, we have the upper hand on other companies looking to implement this strategy.
+You could say that as a business in an emerging, though still a taboo industry, this approach can be particularly effective toward link building for cannabis dispensaries, in particular.
 The media is constantly looking for headlines that step into the realm of controversy – All you have to do is figure out what this means for you and how your dispensary can be a part of the conversation.

 Create an on-page asset to refer to when pitching your issue or discussion topic.
 Pitch your local news authority and offer an interview.
 Once the story publishes, forward the story to other local media outlets.